 An alternative potential negative would be if the copyright holder started filing DMCA takedown notices against your blog.
-These requests would be filed with the DMCA agent for your hosting company, which would react by immediately taking down your blog.
-The requests would also be served on the search engines, which would potentially de-index the blog.
+The copyright owner would submit these requests with your hosting company, which would react by immediately taking down your blog.
+The offended party would also serve notices on the search engines, which would potentially de-index the blog.
 This development would, of course, terminate all your rankings and any traffic the blog receives from the search engines.
 Google also considers DMCA takedown notices when ranking sites.

 Ultimately, you are looking at two very negative potential consequences compared to a fairly measly benefit.
-This is particularly true when you consider how cheap it is to legally license images from reputable sources.
+This is particularly true when you consider how cheap it is to license images from reputable sources legally.

 Is there a safe solution for images?
 Yes.
 Why not just pay to license images so that you don’t have to worry about copyright infringement issues?
 Unless you are kicking out new posts for your blog every day, you are not going to need a large number of images each month so the cost should be minimal.

 Getty Images is the top site for buying licensed images.
 I wouldn’t recommend Getty because the prices are very high.
 I use Fotolia.com for this blog, which provides images for $1.35 or less depending on the volume of credits you purchase.
-The more you purchase, the cheaper the cost.
-In theory, I post a few times a week depending on my schedule, which means I spend roughly $70 every three or four months for a total of 50 images.
+The more you buy, the cheaper the cost.
+In theory, I post a few times a week, which means I spend roughly $70 every three or four months for a total of 50 images.
 If you can’t afford this nominal cost for your blog, you probably need to reconsider your business approach.